 - The left side green area is actually a bit bigger than the top red one – same with the other red & green spaces.
 What this actually means is that there is an advantage to going first.

-- Most of this grid is made up of situation with even ods or +- 20% at most.
+- Most of this grid is made up of situation with even odds or +- 20% at most.
 This means Pass the Pigs is largely a game of chance

 Digging deeper – the optimal threshold turns out to be 23 – which gives me a 65% chance of winning against a random opponent.
 We know that we will not likely be playing with someone on one of the extremes though – and so our chances of winning will likely be in the 50-55% range.
-That is even money – not my favorite kind of bet.
+That is slightly better than even money.

 Back to Our Goal

-Our goal isn’t to come up with an optimal strategy to Pass the Pigs – our goal is to win.
-Do those seem like the same thing?
-They aren’t.
+Our goal isn’t solely to come up with an optimal strategy to Pass the Pigs – our goal is to win.
 Playing optimally could help us to win – but isn’t the only way to win.
-Smarter men than me have tried to solve pass the pigs using more complex methods – but their resulting algorithm only gives them a few points on top of the odds we saw.
-When brains alone won’t solve a problem – it might be time to look to something else.

-For Pass the Pigs our strength is our understanding of the probabilities of the pigs and our ability to make mathematical decisions.
-Currently our precise decisions only offer a slight advantage over non-precise decisions.
-What we want to do is introduce more situations where making an accurate judgement call will affect the game outcome.
-By masking these as separate types of decisions from the traditional gameplay, we might be able to take advantage of them.
-But, that is for another night…
+For Pass the Pigs our strength right now is our understanding of the probabilities of the pigs and our ability to make mathematical decisions.
+Currently our precise decisions only offer a slight advantage over gut decisions.
+What we could do is introduce more situations where making an accurate judgement call would affect the game outcome.
+Perhaps a different endgame or some sort of side bets.